Tito11-creater/Tito11-creater.github.io/_pages/about.md

 ---
 permalink: /
-title: "Junchen Zhou - Homepage"
+title: ""
+excerpt: ""
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 {% if site.google_scholar_stats_use_cdn %}